-Activity: Introduce the following eight student handout life planning sheets, available on pages 6-30 of the Student Activities guide.
+Activity: Introduce the following six student handout life planning sheets, available on pages 7-25 of the Student Activities guide.

-- Going to College Action Plan handout: Research college options (trade school, two-year community college, four-year community college, and four-year university), and create action items for admissions, budgeting in school, and handling loans. - Buying a Car Action Plan handout: Brainstorm car purchase options, find out how much car you can afford, and discover strategies to get the best deal. - Choosing Housing Action Plan handout: Is renting or buying the better option?
-Find out as you consider the rights, responsibilities, and costs of choosing a home. - Landing a Job Action Plan handout: Get job market savvy as you explore strategies for standing out as an employee; then prep your resume, cover letter, and personal brand. - Health Care Action Plan handout: Examine health care coverage options and create a plan to make sure this essential expense is covered. - Family Life Action Plan handout: Adding to your family is likely to be one of the bigger financial events you will face, so being ready for the change is vital.
-Get some budgeting practice by planning for a new pet, vacation, or party. - Retirement Action Plan handout: It's never too early to check out retirement savings options, create a plan to reach your retirement goal, and start saving.

-• Handling the Unexpected Action Plan handout: Are you ready for the unexpected?
+- Going to College Action Plan handout: Research college options, (trade school, two-year community college, four-year community college, and four-year university), and create action items for admissions, budgeting in school, and handling loans. - Buying a Car Action Plan handout: Brainstorm car purchase options, find out how much car you can afford, and discover strategies to get the best deal. - Choosing Housing Action Plan handout: Is renting or buying the better option?
+Find out as you consider the rights, responsibilities, and costs of choosing a home. - Landing a Job Action Plan handout: Explore strategies for standing out in the job market and prep your resume, cover letter, and personal brand. - Family Life Action Plan handout: Adding to your family is likely to be one of the bigger financial events you will face, so being ready for the change is vital.
+Get some budgeting practice by planning for a new pet, vacation, or party. - Handling the Unexpected Action Plan handout: Are you ready for the unexpected?
 Brainstorm potential emergencies, create an emergency fund plan, and examine how insurance can help.

 Assign: Have each group work on one Life Event topic, completing the topic action plan as a team.
 Support groups in researching and discussing the stages of their Life Event Action Plan.
-Refer to the answer keys on pages 11-27 of this guide.
+Refer to the answer keys on pages 10-24 of this guide.